top of page

 The adjective 'peevish' has its roots in the Middle English word 'pevisch,' which means 'perverse' or 'petulant.'
 It can be traced back further to the Old English word 'pēof,' meaning 'thief' or 'rogue.'
 Over time, 'peevish' evolved to describe someone who is easily irritated or annoyed by minor things and tends to complain or express dissatisfaction frequently.
 The connection to the notion of a 'rogue' or 'perverse' individual likely reflects the difficult or contrary behavior associated with a peevish disposition.
 The etymology of 'peevish' underscores the idea of being vexed or irritated by trifles, often accompanied by a propensity for peevish individuals to express their grievances or displeasure readily.

-Quiz: Find the meaning of the adjective peevish:
+Find the correct meaning of the adjective peevish:

 Try Again!